regmagik/mdx-deck/README.md

 This seems to be a set of inter-dependent packages:
 `mdx-deck` depends on `gatsby-plugin` and `themes`

-This is the original readme.md
+The original readme.md is under packages/mdx-deck/README.md

-packages/mdx-deck/README.md